elshaw82/100daysofcode/README.md

 **Thoughts**: Really enjoyed playing around with keyframes and using percentages to change the border and overall shape of the "lava".

 **Link(s) to work*

+## Day 54: June 17, 2020

+**Today's Progress**: Finished my lava lamp today!
+This was so fun and infuriating!
+I think the code could definitely be simplified but it was good practice.

+**Thoughts**: I'd like to fix the code at some point so that you can restart the animation after you've switched it off.

+**Link(s) to work*  [Lava Lamp](https://codepen.io/elshaw82/full/MWKbvpZ)